pouryare/number-plate-recognition/README.md

    - Preprocess the images
    - Create and train the number plate detection model
    - Evaluate the model and display performance metrics
-   - Save the trained model
+   - Save the trained model as `Number-Plate-Recognition.keras`

 ### Running the Web Application